-The Social section provides you with information about how your site performs across multiple metrics from Facebook.
+The Social section provides you with information about how your page has performed across multiple metrics from Facebook.
 Review what kind of engagements the page gets most.
+Metrics here reflect the all-time engagements the page has received.
 This feature is available only if you sign in with a Conductor account.

 The Health Check section lets you diagnose potential issues with your page across a number of tests.
 Taken together, passing these tests can set up the page for success in search.
 Conversely, failures can highlight where a page has room to improve.